ksjitendra18/astro-js-auth-oauth-passwordless-credentials/README.md

 - Database session strategy for auth persistence
 - Argon2 for password hashing

 I am not using any external auth library for this guide.
 At the moment of writing, Auth.js doesn't support Astro.
-In a separate blog post I will do all these authentication strategy through Lucia Auth.
+In a separate blog post I will do all these authentication strategy through Arctic , Oslo and also Better Auth.

 ## Getting Started